-One of the best features of chrome is hardware acceleration.
-Chrome hardware acceleration will help you reduce the load on your CPU and ram.
-But, sometimes you might face issues in the graphic rendering on chrome browser.
-If you face such issues you can also disable hardware acceleration from the settings.
-In this post, we’re going to explain what is chrome hardware acceleration and how you can enable or disable it.
+Chrome hardware acceleration helps in improving the browser’s performance by offloading some tasks to the other hardware components.
+But, due to some incompatibilities in the drivers, you might face issues related to graphic rendering on chrome which can lead to broken webpages.
+And, If you face such issues then you can also disable hardware acceleration from the settings.
+In this post, we’re going to explain what chrome hardware acceleration is and how you can enable or disable it.

 What is Chrome Hardware Acceleration?

-In hardware acceleration, some of the load from the ram and CPU is transferred to GPU.
+In hardware acceleration, some of the load from the ram and CPU is transferred to the GPU.
 GPU is also powerful and efficient at calculation and graphics-intensive tasks.
-Hardware acceleration in chrome also fixes chrome high memory usage.
+Hardware acceleration in chrome also fixes chrome’s high memory usage.
 It also improves speed, stability and can help you in better media consumption on chrome.
-It will reduce the task from CPU so that it can handle other processes also.
+It will reduce the task from the CPU so that it can handle other processes also.
 As we’ve already explained that chrome uses too much memory, in this case, hardware acceleration can reduce a lot of load from the RAM.
 If you have a low-end PC this option can be really helpful.
-But sometimes you might face some issue in rendering some graphics or web-pages in hardware acceleration mode.
+But sometimes you might face some issues in rendering some graphics or web pages in hardware acceleration mode.
 If you face such an issue you can easily disable it from the settings.

 How to Check if Hardware Acceleration is Off

-To check whether or not hardware acceleration on chrome is disabled you need to visit chrome://gpu.
+To check whether hardware acceleration on chrome is disabled or not, visit chrome://gpu.
 On this page, if you see Software only, hardware acceleration unavailable next to every option it means that hardware acceleration is disabled.
 When hardware acceleration is active you’ll see hardware-accelerated next to almost every option.

 How to Enable Force Hardware Acceleration